monopole/snips/README.md

 ```

 A classic token may be used with the `--gh-token` flag
-as if it had been created via the OAuth flow.
+as if it had been created via the OAuth device flow.

 Protect this classic token like a password.
 During creation,
 give it an expiration period, and/or delete it after
 use at the [token settings] page.

-The tool will not return _private_ GitHub data for a username,
-unless the username matches the user that authenticated to obtain the token.

 ### Rendered Output